Skip to Content

 Auburn or mahogany — what’s better for covering gray hair?

-Both auburn and mahogany work well for covering gray hair.
+If you are going to cover gray, you need to add some neutral shades into the formula.
+If you were to apply a mahogany or an auburn over gray hair, it would likely take extremely bright since there is no neutral base present.
 The best option for you depends on your skin tone and undertones.
-Light to medium skin tones benefits best from using mahogany to cover their gray hairs.
+Light to medium skin tones benefit best from using mahogany to cover their gray hairs.

 Mahogany is a cool red that works to compliment your complexion and hide your grays.
 For darker skin tones, a coppery red like auburn is ideal for covering gray hairs.
 Its subtle warmth gives your complexion even more brightness.

-Does warm skin tone suit auburn or mahogany hair color?
+Does a warm skin tone suit auburn or mahogany hair color?

 Mahogany can also work for warm skin tones.
-It’s deep red-brown color contains both warm and cool undertones.
+Its deep red-brown color contains both warm and cool undertones.
 While many mahogany colors veer cooler, you can ask your stylist to mix a warmer hue.
+Mahogany will work better for lighter and darker warm skin tones.
+The coolness of the red will neutralize pink in the face of light skin tones and be a more natural and flattering fit for darker skin tones.

 Choosing mahogany hair color vs auburn hair color is all a matter of preference.
 They both belong to a complex color category, and that’s part of their charm.
 They are stunning and ultra-versatile – qualities that make them ideal for a wide range of skin tones.
 You can’t go wrong with them.